vvv-school/submission_instructions/README.md

 Documents can be updated until the deadline, therefore we strongly suggest that you get familiar with the procedure and start uploading the material a few days before the deadline.

-🤔 For any questions or problems with the application process, do not hesitate to contact us by posting an issue 👋 here on GitHub and/or dropping us an email :email: at these addresses:
+🤔 For any questions or problems with the application process, do not hesitate to contact us by posting an issue 👋 on your private repository and/or dropping us an email :email: at these addresses:
 - **lorenzo.natale _AT_ iit.it**
 - **ugo.pattacini _AT_ iit.it**.